polkadot-developers/docs-sandbox/source/docs/main-docs/03-install/other-tools.md

 # Substrate and runtime tools

-Other tools available and how to install them.
+Other development environment tools available and how to install them.